Reading Time: 3 minutesParenting coach and mum of two Katherine Winter-Sellery shares three steps to defuse any fight with your child.

 First, take a breath.
 Find some compassion for yourself, and forgive yourself for that behaviour you’re not proud of.
 None of us are perfect.
 When you show kindness to yourself, you model that kindness for your children, too.

-Children often have a hard time naming the emotions that they’re feeling.
+Children often have a hard time naming the emotions that they’re feeling during a fight.
 Ask them leading and compassionate questions.
 If your kids are fighting over a toy, for example, ask: “Are you feeling angry that your sister took your toy without permission?”
 Their answer will help you understand their response and give clues about how to remedy the situation.

 Once you validate their feelings and identify the unmet needs that drive the feeling, check in with them to be sure they feel understood before switching to wanting to share your perspective and expecting them to hear you.
 Failing to do this may result in them tuning you out.